BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 Lemwarm is the warm-up tool that comes bundled with Lemlist, and that context matters for how you evaluate it.

 That alone makes it worth using.
-Paying for a separate warm-up tool when one is already bundled into your outreach platform doesn’t make financial sense.
+Paying for a separate email warm-up service when one is already built into your outreach platform does not make financial sense.

 I tested Lemwarm on 5 email accounts over the same 4-week period.

-The warm-up emails are exchanged with a network of 20,000+ domains across 150+ countries, which is one of the more diverse networks I have come across.
+The warm-up emails are exchanged with a network of 20,000+ real inboxes across 100+ countries.

-During setup, Lemwarm asks a few targeting questions about your industry, ICP, and whether you’re B2B or B2C.
-It then groups you into a “cluster” of similar senders so the warm-up interactions look natural.
+During setup, Lemwarm asks targeting questions about your industry, ICP, and whether you are B2B or B2C, then groups you into a cluster of similar senders so the warm-up interactions look natural.

 • Included free with all paid Lemlist plans